pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 <section markdown="block">
 ###Assignment.

-Three poorly designed code modules will be provided.
+Two poorly designed code modules will be provided.
+This is not a debugging exercise.
+The code runs and if there is a defect, it is due to design issues.
 For each code module:

 (a) Identify all design flaws.
 (b) Explain what problems the flaws can cause.